ByPurify has researched everything you would want to know about air purifiers.

 But where to start?

-Air purifiers work by filtering the air that passes through them, removing particles and chemicals that can irritate the eyes or lungs.
+Air purifiers operate by filtering the air that passes through them, removing particles and chemicals that can irritate the eyes or lungs.
 Breathing clean, fresh air is important for good health¹.

 The most common type in use today is an electrostatic precipitator (ESP)⁴ because these devices have fewer moving parts than other types of purifiers do.
 This makes them more reliable for long periods.